Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Pulse compression results

 \section{Pulse compression results}

 Previously, we used a fiber for pulse stretching \cite{okada2024femtosecond}.
 This is not ideal because the introduced dispersion is already fixed and cannot be tuned once it is fabricated.
-We also utilized a grating-prism pair before where it is possible to compensate for the higher order of dispersion \cite{forget2012transmission}.
+We also utilized a pair of grating-prism before, where it is possible to compensate for the higher order of dispersion \cite{forget2012transmission}.
 However, the added degrees of freedom, i.e., the distance between the grating and prism, complicates the optimization of the compression system.
-The current trend is the use of a CFBG which introduces a controlled amount of chromatic dispersion to an incident pulse \cite{bartulevicius2017compact}.
-Here, we report the use of a CFBG and a grating pair in tandem as well as dispersion matching between these elements.
-We use grating pairs only for pulse compression which is the standard for chirped pulse amplification (CPA) system \cite{strickland1985chirped}.
-The manufactured transmission gratings (\textit{Gitterwerk}) in our system are capable of delivering extremely high diffraction efficiency ($\geq 97\%$).
+The current trend is the use of a CFBG that introduces a controlled amount of chromatic dispersion to an incident pulse \cite{bartulevicius2017compact}.
+The tunable CFBG allows us to compensate for timing distortions caused by compressor misalignment and to correct nonlinear effects introduced by the amplifier.
+Here, we report the use of a CFBG and a grating pair in tandem as well as the dispersion matching between these elements.
+We use grating pairs only for pulse compression which is the standard for chirped pulse amplification (CPA) systems \cite{treacy1969optical,strickland1985chirped}.
+The manufactured transmission gratings (\textit{Gitterwerk}) in our system are capable of delivering extremely high diffraction efficiency.